rbultman/raspberry-jam/udp-echo/test-udp-puncher/README.md

 ### RUNNING THE FIRST PEER TEST CLIENT

 You need to run (at least) two test clients.
-They do NOT need to be directly accessable on the open internet, they only need to be able to directly access the internet).
+They do NOT need to be directly accessible on the open internet, they only need to be able to directly access the internet).
 In a proper test, each test client should be behind a different firewall/NAT, but it will also work of both clients and the server are behind the same firewall/NAT:

 ```
 ./test-server -s TEST_SERVER_IP_ADDRESS -p TEST_SERVER_PORT_NUMBER -n A_NAME_I_PICK_FOR_MYSELF -c THE_NAME_OF_THE_PEER_I_AM_CONTACTING